 To the energy efficiency, security, and beneficial life of your central air system, it is necessary that your home upkeep program consist of the appropriate take care of your main air conditioner.
 These tasks should be looked after in April, before your cooling period starts.
-I want to thank Heating and Air Greensboro NC for the following information.
+I want to thank our friends in Madison WI for the following information.

 Job # 1: Replace or clean the air filter